ericaezhou/education_research/README.md

 ### descriptive_analysis:

+In social science research, descriptive analysis plays a pivotal role in elucidating the underlying patterns and characteristics within the data.
+By visualizing test proficiency and dropout rate changes by state, demographic attributes, and instruction modalities, this study effectively communicate complex information in a concise and accessible manner.
+However, it is crucial to acknowledge that these changes alone cannot be used to draw significant conclusions about the effect of instruction mode.
+An identification strategy is essential to disentangle other factors and biases.
+Additionally, attention to statistical significance, measured by confidence intervals of weighted point estimates, reinforces the need for caution in drawing insights solely from descriptive graphs.

 `descriptive_analysis.ipynb`: replication code used to create weighted mean csv file in the `figure_csv` folder

 `descriptive_analysis_ci.ipynb`: replication code used to output the 95% confidence interval of weighted mean calculations